alcides-schulz/SDL-Programming/UniverseProceduralGeneration/Readme.md

 Based on https://www.youtube.com/watch?v=ZZY9YE7rZJw

 This project shows how to generate parts of a world based on a certain number (seed).
 In this specfic example we simulate sectors of a universe with stars, and each star can have multiple planets and moons.
 Those properties are generated on demand.
 You can navigate to different sectors by using W, A, S, D keys.
+Clicking in one of the circles on screen (stars) it shows a box with the star planets and moons.
 Can be very usefull to generate game worlds.

 Couple of things learned in this project: